On a heavy day, the state has to shift before the action can.

 It's the quarterly report again, but today your battery is at nothing.
 You've been staring at the same tab for twenty minutes and your body feels like it's set in concrete.
 Every attempt to just begin bounces off.

 So you open Beginary and tap the task.
 The mood check asks how thinking about it feels, and you tap Heavy, because that's the honest answer.
 Instead of dropping you straight onto the start button, it offers a warm-up first.
 You take it.
-The screen says three small things: stand up, breathe, move.
-A calm timer counts down from around ninety seconds.
-You actually stand.
-You take a couple of real breaths.
-You roll your shoulders and walk to the window and back.
-It's nothing dramatic.
+The screen offers four small things, none longer than two minutes, and you pick "Walk to another room and back".
+A calm timer counts up while you go, and when you come back it says "Good.
+Keep going.
+Your brain is getting ready."
+It is nothing dramatic.
 But when you sit down again and the screen hands you into Just Start, the report doesn't feel like concrete anymore.
 It feels like a thing with a first sentence in it.
 You write the sentence.
 Not because you forced your way through the weight, but because you moved it out of the doorway first.

 Most apps have one move for a low-energy day: push you to start cold, or nag you until you do.
 Neither one meets the actual problem, which is that your state is in the way.
 A louder reminder doesn't lift a weight, and starting cold on a heavy day usually just adds another failed attempt to feel bad about.
 The Warm-Up does the quieter, more useful thing.
 It lowers the activation energy first, moves your state a little, and only then asks you to begin.
 The nudge doesn't get louder.
 The on-ramp gets shorter.